We're committed to carrying out our regulatory activities in a way that supports compliance.

 - Lesley Cooke - Licensing

-- Ruth Abbott - Housing Standards and Adaptations
+- Ruth Abbott - Healthy and Sustainable Homes Service

 We also survey our customers to ensure our advice is clear.
 Use our 'Have your say' online form to provide your feedback about our regulatory activities and enforcement policies.

-- 80.6% of all Public Protection's customers were satisfied with the overall level of service provided
+- percentage of customers who were satisfied with the overall level of service provided